We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Active Listener

-Active listening skills are important so you can really interpret what a client is asking for.
-A client may visualize exactly what they want in their head but have trouble expressing the visual into words.
+Active listening skills are important so you can interpret what a client is asking for.
+A client may visualize exactly what they want in their head but have trouble expressing the visual in words.
 A good graphic designer will be able to listen to the client’s needs even if the client has trouble describing their exact vision.
 You should also be able to handle constructive criticism.

 Clear Communicator

 This goes along with being an active listener because you need to be able to ask questions and get feedback on what a client likes or doesn’t like about a design you present them with.
-It helps to be able to explain why you chose a certain font or went with x amount of negative-spacing.
+It helps to be able to explain why you chose a certain font or went with x amount of negative spacing.

-Being able to confidently and clearly relay your thought and design process will help your client understand the brilliance of your creativity, and make it less likely for them to nitpick or second-guess your work.
+Being able to confidently relay your thought and design process will help your client understand the brilliance of your creativity, and make it less likely for them to nitpick or second-guess your work.

 Patient